Emmvid/Movie-app/README.md

 #  A Movie-app

-A movie app built in React, for a school project
+A movie app built in React, using vite